bharabhi01/bharabhi01/README.md

 ### <div align="center">I'm Abhishek Bhardwaj, a pre-final year CS student from 🇮🇳🧑‍💻</div>

-- 🔭 I’m currently working on MetaChat (A Chat website based on Web 3.0)
+- 🔭 I’m currently working on UniFit (AI powered fitness trainer).

-- 🌱 I’m currently learning Data Structures and Algorithms.
+- 🌱 I’m currently practicing Data Structures and Algorithms.

-- ❓ Ask me about anything related to React and related technologies.
+- ⚽ When I'm not coding, you can find me watching Football a lot.